mmadalone/rick_assistant/docs/MENU_ROADMAP.md

 - menu should be at center of the terminal
 - animations referenced in separate file located in human readable ~/.oh-my-zsh/custom/plugins/rick_assistant/animations/menu.json. generate this file with placeholders
 - use readchar to make sure menu navigation works
+- python implementation as main. zsh as fallback
+- should always start at the top
+- include Rick-style commentary/quotes in the menu

+🎨 Rick and Morty Themed Terminal Colors
+Apply these colors strategically to different aspects of your terminal for a true Rick & Morty aesthetic!

+🧪 Rick's Colors (Darker Blue Shades)
+Use these darker blue shades for text highlights, prompts, and UI elements.

+Terminal Element	Hex Color	Usage
+Prompt Text (Rick’s Replies)	#5FA8D3	Slightly darker, still has that Rick vibe.
+Active Window Border	#66A0C9	Used to highlight the focused terminal window.
+Cursor (Insertion Point)	#57A5BF	Gives a cool blue cursor effect.
+Directory Paths ($PWD)	#4C94B6	A darker blue to contrast with the background.

+👹 Morty’s Colors (Yellow/Dark Blue Shades)
+Morty’s yellow & dark blue work well for text highlights and warning indicators.

+Terminal Element	Hex Color	Usage
+Username (Miquel > )	#FFE100	Morty's yellow for a bold username.
+Error Messages	#282F63	Dark blue errors to keep things subtle but readable.
+Command Autocompletion	#B7E4F9	Morty’s blue for suggested commands.
+💚 Portal Green (Glows & Accents)
+The portal glow should be used for dynamic effects, success messages, and animations.

+Terminal Element	Hex Color	Usage
+Success Messages (✔ Done!)	#32CD32	Green to indicate successful executions.
+Command Execution Timestamp	#17A72D	Low-key but still visible.
+AI-Generated Suggestions	#41F079	For when AI makes a snarky Rick response.
+ASCII Art Borders	#128C28	If you add ASCII Rick animations, use this deep green.